Subgoal-Based Explanations for Unreliable Intelligent Decision Support Systems: Study Results

-The User Plan Cost (\textit{UPC}) metric in Figure \ref{fig:plancosts} and Figure \ref{fig:assessment} as well as the the Optimal Action Conformance (\textit{OAC}) and Suboptimal Action Avoidance (\textit{SAA}) metrics were analyzed with a one-way ANOVA, followed by a post-hoc Tukey Test. \textbf{H1:} In Figure \ref{fig:optimality}, we present user optimal action conformance (\textit{OAC\%}) as well as suboptimal action avoidance (\textit{SAA\%}) in order to analyze the benefit of providing subgoal-based explanations, $\mathcal{E_{SB}}$, for understanding suboptimality in IDS systems.
-We observe in Figure \ref{fig:optimality}(a) that $\tilde\pi(a_{IDS})$, $\tilde\pi(\mathcal{E_{CLC}})$ and $\tilde\pi(\mathcal{E_{SB}})$ conditions had similarly high \textit{OAC\%}s.
+\textbf{H1:} In Figure \ref{fig:optimality}, we present user optimal action conformance (\textit{OAC\%}) as well as suboptimal action avoidance (\textit{SAA\%}) in order to analyze the benefit of providing subgoal-based explanations, $\mathcal{E_{SB}}$, for understanding suboptimality in IDS systems.
+We observe in Figure \ref{fig:optimality}(a) that $\tilde\pi(a_{IDS})$, $\tilde\pi(\mathcal{E_{CLC}})$ and $\tilde\pi(\mathcal{E_{SB}})$ study conditions had similarly high \textit{OAC\%}s.
 In other words, action recommendations, causal link chain explanations and subgoal-based explanations helped participants discern optimal recommendations.
-However, in Figure \ref{fig:optimality}(b), we observe that participants in the $\tilde\pi(a_{IDS})$ condition and $\tilde\pi(\mathcal{E_{CLC}})$ condition had much lower \textit{SAA\%s} than participants in the $\tilde\pi(\mathcal{E_{SB}})$ condition.
-In fact, in the Asian Fusion game, we observe a significant difference in \textit{SAA\%} between the $\tilde\pi(a_{IDS})$ and $\tilde\pi(\mathcal{E_{SB}})$ conditions (t(42)=-2.80, $p<0.05$) as well as between the $\tilde\pi(\mathcal{E_{CLC}})$ and $\tilde\pi(\mathcal{E_{SB}})$ conditions (t(42)=-2.95, $p<0.05$). \textbf{These results support H1}, indicating that in the context of an suboptimal IDS system, subgoal-based explanations, $\mathcal{E_{SB}}$, help participants detect and avoid more suboptimal suggestions compared to those who only receive $a_{IDS}$ or $\mathcal{E_{CLC}}$.
+However, in Figure \ref{fig:optimality}(b), we observe that participants in the $\tilde\pi(a_{IDS})$ study condition and $\tilde\pi(\mathcal{E_{CLC}})$ study condition had much lower \textit{SAA\%s} than participants in the $\tilde\pi(\mathcal{E_{SB}})$ study condition.
+In fact, in the Asian Fusion game, we observe a significant difference in \textit{SAA\%} between the $\tilde\pi(a_{IDS})$ and $\tilde\pi(\mathcal{E_{SB}})$ study conditions (t(42)=-2.80, $p<0.05$) as well as between the $\tilde\pi(\mathcal{E_{CLC}})$ and $\tilde\pi(\mathcal{E_{SB}})$ study conditions (t(42)=-2.95, $p<0.05$). \textbf{These results support H1}, indicating that in the context of an suboptimal IDS system, subgoal-based explanations, $\mathcal{E_{SB}}$, help participants detect and avoid more suboptimal suggestions compared to those who only receive $a_{IDS}$ or $\mathcal{E_{CLC}}$.